isjeffcom/UK-All-Store/README.md

 Get a list of all Tesco stores

-1. run `index.js` and data saved in tesco_ready.json
+edit and run `index.js` and data saved in tesco_ready.json

-2. run `concat.js` combine all data to one json
+You will need to Manually download chainstore-markers json from the link XHR request above. named it geo_<name>.json Easy to find them on Chrome Dev Tool > Network > XHR

 // Sorry I am a bad coder